-HRTech Vendors – Resources, Use Cases, and Case Studies
+HRTech Vendors in Singapore offering DEI Solutions – Resources, Use Cases, and Case Studies

 There is no silver bullet, or a one-size-fits-all formula.

-As organisations, across the world, and of all sizes, recognize the importance of a more diverse workforce and a more inclusive environment; the fast-growing HR technology market is catering to the growing demands by providing tools to help these organizations implement holistic diversity and inclusion strategy.
+As organisations in Singapore and across the world realise the importance and benefits of a more diverse workforce and a more inclusive environment; the fast-growing HR technology market is catering to the growing demands by providing DEIB tools to help these organizations implement holistic diversity and inclusion strategy.

-Particularly in DEIB efforts, Technology alone will not change anything – as it has and will always be an enabler.
-While organizations can undoubtedly leverage the plethora of ever-evolving technology to support diversity and inclusion across their workforce; evaluating their investments in HR technology across the talent lifecycle technology will be a critical component in the sustainable success of their DEIB strategy.
+Particularly in DEIB efforts, technology alone will not change anything – as it has and will always be an enabler, not the enforcer.
+While organizations can undoubtedly leverage the plethora of ever-evolving technology to support diversity and inclusion across their workforce, evaluating their investments in HR technology across the talent lifecycle technology will be a critical component in the sustainable success of their DEIB strategy.

-Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Senior Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
+Swechha Mohapatra (IHRP-CP, Associate CIPD) is Head Consulting and Delivery-Digital HR at hrtech.sg and has over 9 years of global experience in various Talent functions.
 She is a passionate HRTech evangelist, a member of IHRP HRTech CoP Taskforce, and an avid learner who is certified Six Sigma-Green Belt with a background of MBA (Specialization in HR and IT) and Master’s in Labor Laws and Labor Welfare. .

 Top 5 HR Technology Trends for 2021